orbs-network/website/content/blog/triple-apy-for-new-orbs-stakers/blog.md

 ### Example

-Alice stakes 5M Orbs before the event and added 2M Orbs on Nov 15th, and added another 1M Orbs on 3rd Dec.\
+Alice stakes 5M Orbs before November 1st and then added 2M Orbs on Nov 15th, and added another 1M Orbs on 3rd Dec.\
-The 5M Orbs Alice staked before the event, is not eligible.\
+The 5M Orbs Alice staked before the event (November 1st), is not eligible.\
-For the 2M Orbs staked on Nov 1st, Alice will get triple APY during 15th ~ 30th Nov, and double APY during 1st ~ 31st Dec.
+For the 2M Orbs staked on Nov 15th, Alice will get triple APY during 1st ~ 30th Nov.

-For the 1M Orbs staked on 3rd Dec, Alice gets double APY during 3rd ~ 31th Dec
+For the 1M Orbs staked on 3rd Dec, Alice gets double APY during 1st ~ 31th Dec

 Things to note